Automorphism groups of edge-transitive maps: Edge-transitive maps

 while the remaining six classes are self-dual.
 (Of course, this does not mean that the maps themselves are self-dual, only that their duals are in the same class.)
 Similarly, the Petrie dual pairs are

 with the remaining six classes are Petrie self-dual.
 Thus the orbits of $\Omega$ are

 one for each row in Figure~\ref{basicmaps}, where $D$ transposes the first and second terms in each orbit of length $3$, while $P$ transposes the second and third.
+Here, to avoid possible confusion, we emphasise that despite the notation, the maps in class $2^P$ are the Petrie duals of those in class $2^*$, not those in class $2$; a similar remark applies to the other three orbits of length $3$.)
 Since $\Omega$ preserves automorphism groups of maps, the sets $\G(T)$ are invariant under its action on the classes $T$.
 However, the sets $\G^+(T)$ are only $\langle D\rangle$-invariant.

+Since $\Omega$ is generated by the operations $D$ and $P$, in order to understand its effect on maps it is sufficient to understand how these two operations act.
+The effect of $D$ is well-known, transposing vertices and faces while preserving the underlying surface of a map.
+By contrast, $P$ preserves the embedded graph, but can (and often does) change the topological properties of the surface, including its boundary behaviour, its orientability and its Euler characteristic (though not its compactness).

 Duality $D$ preserves possession of a non-empty boundary, and so does Petrie duality $P$ with the following exception: flags fixed by $R_0$, corresponding to boundary free edges, are transposed by $P$ with flags fixed by $R_0R_2$, corresponding to internal free edges, so that $P$ may cause boundary components to appear or disappear.
-This exceptional behaviour applies only to the pairs $\{2^*, 2^P\}$ and $\{2^*{\rm ex}, 2^P{\rm ex}\}$, containing the only classes allowing free edges.
-In all other cases, $\Omega$ preserves the properties of having empty or non-empty boundary
+Among edge-transitive maps, this exceptional behaviour applies only to the Petrie dual pairs $\{2^*, 2^P\}$ and $\{2^*{\rm ex}, 2^P{\rm ex}\}$, containing the only classes allowing free edges.
+In all other cases, $\Omega$ preserves the properties of having empty or non-empty boundary.

+The operations $D$ and $P$ transform a map $\M$ of type $\{m,n\}$ into one of type $\{n,m\}$ or $\{l,n\}$ respectively, where $l$ is the the {\sl Petrie length\/} of $\M$, that is, the order of $r_0r_1r_2$, equal to the least common multiple of the valencies of the Petrie polygons of $\M$.
+In particular, if $\M$ is regular there are $|\Phi|/2l$ of these, all of valency $l$.
+Since $P$ preserves the vertices and edges of a map, knowing the number of cycles of $r_0r_1r_2$ allows one to compute the Euler characteristic of $P(\M)$.

+A map $\M$ is orientable if one can choose local orientations around the vertices which are preserved by continuation along each edge.
+It is said to be {\sl pseudo-orientable}~\cite{Wil78} or {\sl bi-orientable}~\cite{BCS} if they can be chosen so that they are reversed by each such continuation (for an orientable map, this is equivalent to the graph being bipartite).
+If $\M$ has both or neither of these orientation properties, then $P(\M)$ has both or neither, respectively.
+If $\M$ has only one of them, then $P(\M)$ has only the other.
+See~\cite[\S 2]{BCS} for details.

+One can use the operations in $\Omega$ to create new edge-transitive maps from known ones, with the same automorphism group but in a possibly different class and with a possibly different embedded graph or underlying surface.

+{\bf Example} As an example, let us consider the regular and chiral maps on the torus, classified in~\cite[\S 8.3 and \S 8.4]{CM} by Coxeter and Moser, whose notation for these maps we will follow.